 Gardeners dreaming of frost-touched collards, sweet winter roots, crisp fall lettuce and huge heads of broccoli need to get busy planning and planting now.
 Here in central Virginia and further north it is already time to start transplanting cabbage, broccoli, and cauliflower seedlings started earlier in late June or July.
 Lettuce, winter roots, kale, Oriental and other leafy greens can be planted starting in July and continuing into September.
 Gardeners in the Carolinas, coastal Virginia and further south still have enough time to start all Brassica seedlings.
 For more precise planting dates in your area talk with experienced gardening neighbors or consult a fall planting schedule from your local Master Gardeners or state extension service.
-For some great tips and detailed info on fall timing in Virginia and the Carolinas see Southern Exposure’s Fall/Winter Growing Guide by Ken Bezilla or catch his Zero Degree Gardening workshop at the Heritage Harvest Festival at Monticello, September 13, 2014.
+For some great tips and detailed info on fall timing in Virginia and the Carolinas see Southern Exposure’s Fall/Winter Growing Guide.

 To keep the harvest coming through summer into fall and winter is a real juggling act.
 Begin by reviewing your plans for summer successions and starting seedlings for fall and winter vegetables.
 Take into account special considerations for fall: impending frosts and the decreasing temperatures and daylight.
 The liberal use of transplants helps with the transition from summer abundance to fall plenty in our Southern Exposure Seed Exchange trial garden beds.
 See our earlier post on Fall Planning and Planting for more tips on calculating the right time to sow and choosing the best crops for your fall garden.